pupil-labs/pupil-docs/neon/data-collection/gaze-mode/index.md

 # Gaze Mode

-In the Neon Companion App, you can select between Binocular (default) or Monocular (left or right) gaze modes.
-Binocular mode captures gaze data from both eyes, and is recommended for most users.
-Monocular mode generates gaze data from a single eye (left or right, as chosen by the user), and is advisable only for those who specifically need it.
+You can configure Neon to generate binocular or monocular gaze data by changing the `Gaze Mode` in the Neon Companion app settings.

+In `Binocular` mode, gaze data is generated based on images of both the left and right eye.
+This is the default mode and it is recommended for most users.

+Some applications, e.g. some medical ones, require gaze data that is generated only based on data of one the eyes though.
+This can be achieved by switching to a `Monocular` gaze mode. `Monocular Left` will generate gaze data using only images of the left eye, and `Monocular Right` will only use images of the right eye.

 ## Changing Gaze Modes